 Hey friends!
 This is a post to follow up on my ZYIA Active experience.
-I’d encourage you to read about why I decided to become a ZYIA Active rep initially, but this post is the truth about ZYIA after leaving the biz.
+I’d encourage you to read about why I decided to become a ZYIA Active rep initially.

 I have been OVERWHELMED with emails and comments asking me to follow up on why I left ZYIA Active after being so public about it.
 So this is my response to that!

 If you were following my journey initially, I was honestly very excited about ZYIA from the start.